sshine/bashcrawl/README.md

 You are now playing the game.
 May the gods save you.

+## Restarting the game

+If you want a fresh start, the easiest way to start over is to trash the `bashcrawl` folder and unzip a fresh copy.

 ## Try it online with mybinder

 - Follow this link: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gl/nthiery%2Fbashcrawl/HEAD).